SiliconLabs/z_wave_applications/z_wave_motion_sensor_pir_application/README.md

 ## Summary ##

 This project shows the implementation of PIR sensor with Z-Wave.
+The PIR sensor on the occupancy sensor EXP board enables the internal ADC of ZGM130S to take periodic measurements.
+CRYOTIMER is set to signal the ADC using PRS.
+The Op-Amp is configured to use the external one on the board.
+A simple motion detection algorithm is implemented to post-process ADC samples.
+Once the motion is detected, it will send an event to the Z-Wave application layer to start transmitting RF frames.

 ## Gecko SDK version ##